 Sole Proprietorship Startup Costs

-There is more to going into business for yourself than just getting business cards printed or sticking up a web page (the modern-day version of "hanging out your shingle").
+There is more to go into business for yourself than just getting business cards printed or sticking up a web page (the modern-day version of "hanging out your shingle").

 Unanticipated business expenses can wreak havoc on both your business and personal life.
 Great expectations are great; realistic expectations are better.